rajos29/NIH-ChestX-ray14-Thoracic-Radiograph-Analysis-with-Dashboard-Visualizer/README.md

 - AUC comparison across model architectures
 - operating point analysis

-All generated figures and metrics are available in the `results/` directory.
+All generated figures and metrics are available in the `results/` directory, some of which are mentioned later as well.

 ---
 ## Problem Formulation